-Prices for agricultural products in St. Petersburg and the Leningrad region have run out of growth reserves.
-This opinion was expressed by Evgeny Bezhin, Director of the Center for Applied Research and Development at the Higher School of Economics at St. Petersburg, in an interview with a REGNUM correspondent.
+Prices for agricultural products in St. Petersburg and the Leningrad Region have exhausted their reserves of growth.
+Evgeny Bezhin, Director of the Center for Applied Research and Development of the National Research University Higher School of Economics in St. Petersburg, expressed this opinion in an interview with a REGNUM correspondent.

 He recalled that the average prices of vegetables and fruits in January 2017 were initially lower than the prices of 2016 by about 20% due to the good harvest last year.